ilhan007/ui5con-web-component/docs/3_Develop_Tokenizer.md

 # Develop `Tokenizer` web component
-As we said in the beggining, the `Tokenizer` will be a container for `Tokens`, providing responsive beahviour - overflow when the Tokens can't fit the available width.
+As we said in the beggining, the `Tokenizer` will be a container for `Tokens`, providing responsive behaviour - overflow when the Tokens can't fit the available width.
 This is very common scenario when tokens are used in Tables' columns.

 <br>